Chris Martin

-Christopher Anthony John Martin (born 2 March 1977) is an English singer-songwriter and musician.
-He is best known as the lead vocalist, pianist, rhythm guitarist and co-founder of the rock band Coldplay.
-Born in Exeter, Devon, he went to University College London, where he formed the band with classmates Jonny Buckland, Guy Berryman and Will Champion.
-They found worldwide fame with the release of the song "Yellow" in 2000, receiving acclaim for albums such as A Rush of Blood to the Head (2002), Viva la Vida or Death and All His Friends (2008) and others.
-He won seven Grammy Awards and nine Brit Awards as part of the band.
-They have sold over 100 million albums worldwide as of 2021, making them the most successful group of the 21st century.
-Martin appeared on Debrett's 2017 list of the most influential people in the United Kingdom.
+Christopher Anthony John Martin (born 2 March 1977) is an English singer, songwriter, musician and producer.
+He is best known as the vocalist, pianist and co-founder of the rock band Coldplay.

+Born in Exeter, Martin went to University College London, where he formed Coldplay with Jonny Buckland, Guy Berryman and Will Champion.
+The band signed with Parlophone in 1999, finding global fame with Parachutes (2000) and subsequent albums.
+He has won seven Grammy Awards and nine Brit Awards as part of Coldplay.
+Having sold more than 160 million records worldwide, they are the most successful group of the 21st century.
+The Independent and the Evening Standard have named Martin one of the most influential figures in the United Kingdom, while American Songwriter ranked him among the best male singers of the 21st century.

 Early life

-Christopher Anthony John Martin was born on 2 March 1977 in Exeter, Devon, England, being the oldest of five children.
-His father, Anthony John Martin, of Whitestone House, Exeter, is a retired chartered accountant, and his mother, Alison Martin, who is from Zimbabwe, is a music teacher.
-His family's caravan and motorhome sales business, Martin's of Exeter, was founded in 1929 by his grandfather John Besley Martin, CBE (a High Sheriff-also Mayor in 1968 of Exeter).
-It was sold by his father to a former employee in 1999.
-William Willett, the man who campaigned for and made daylight saving time a recognised practice, was Martin's great-great-grandfather.
-Martin's paternal aunt Elisabeth Jane (daughter of John Besley Martin) married Hon.
-Julian George Winston Sandys, son of Conservative politician Duncan Sandys by his wife Diana Churchill, daughter of Prime Minister Winston Churchill.
-The Conservative politician David Martin is his paternal uncle.
+Christopher Anthony John Martin was born on 2 March 1977 in Exeter, Devon, England.
+He is the eldest of five children.
+His father, Anthony John Martin, is a retired chartered accountant.
+His mother, Alison Martin, is from Zimbabwe and works as a music teacher.
+His family's caravan and motorhome sales business, Martin's of Exeter, was founded in 1929 by his grandfather John Besley Martin, CBE (a High Sheriff and Mayor of Exeter).
+His great-great-grandfather, William Willett, campaigned for and made British Summer Time a recognised practice.

-Martin was educated at the pre-preparatory Hylton School and the preparatory Exeter Cathedral School, where he found his passion for music.
-After Exeter Cathedral School, Martin boarded at Sherborne School, where he met future Coldplay manager Phil Harvey.
-His education then continued in University College London where he attained an Ancient World Studies degree with first-class honours in Greek and Latin.
-At UCL, Martin met his future Coldplay bandmates Jonny Buckland, Guy Berryman, and Will Champion.
+Martin lived with his family in Zimbabwe when he was 10 years old, later attending the Hylton and Exeter Cathedral schools, where he found his passion for music.
+His secondary education was carried out at Sherborne School, where he met Coldplay manager Phil Harvey.
+At Sherborne, Martin was president of the Sting fan club, and played with Harvey in a blues band called the Rockin’ Honkies.
+Before college in England, he worked at Shed Studios, producing jingles for plays at St. George's College, Harare.
+He then enrolled at University College London (UCL), where he was awarded a first-class honours degree in Greek and Latin.
+It was at UCL that Martin met Jonny Buckland, Guy Berryman and Will Champion.